 Breaches of 500 or more healthcare records also require a substitute breach notice to be uploaded to the website of the covered entity, which should be linked from the home page of the site using prominent link.

 A notice about the data breach should also be submitted to a prominent media agency serving the area or region affected by the breach.

-A business associate of a covered entity that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured protected health information shall, following the discovery of a breach of such information, notify the covered entity as soon as possible.
-The notice must identify each individual whose unsecured protected health information has been, or is reasonably believed to have been, accessed, acquired or disclosed as a result of the breach.
+A business associate of a covered entity that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured protected health information shall, following the discovery of a breach, notify the covered entity as soon as possible.
+The notice must identify each individual whose unsecured protected health information has been, or is reasonably believed to have been, accessed, acquired, or disclosed as a result of the breach.

 For the purposes of clarification, the HIPAA Breach Notification Rule and the HITECH Notification Rule are practically the same.
 The notification procedures were established by HITECH in 2009, but slight changes to the definition of breaches were made in the Omnibus Final Rule of 2013.

 A more significant change introduced with the Omnibus Final Rule of 2013 was to place the burden of proof on the covered entity, which must determine (through a risk assessment) that a breach of ePHI has not occurred.
 Previously the onus was on the Office for Civil Rights to prove that a HIPAA breach had occurred, whereas now any potential exposure of PHI is considered to be a breach unless the covered entity can prove otherwise.

 Later in our HIPAA Compliance Guide we discuss how HIPAA is enforced and what happens after the Department of Health and Human Services’ Office for Civil Rights has been notified of a breach; however, this is a suitable point to discuss the fines that can be issued by the Office for Civil Rights, and other penalties that can be applied following a breach of PHI or ePHI.